-Note: During 2021 and most of 2022, Kim will be on leave in order to fulfill her role as a Commissioner to the Mass Casualty Commission.
+Note: Kim will be on leave until spring 2023 in order to fulfill her role as a Commissioner to the Mass Casualty Commission.

 Dr. Kim Stanton works to address a range of Indigenous rights issues as a member of our Aboriginal law practice group.
 Kim’s practice more broadly focuses on constitutional and public law and includes providing strategic advice to clients and colleagues on constitutional law issues, human rights matters and equity, diversity and inclusion initiatives.